ToplakD/Simple28-Budget-Club-Racer/README.md

 Please note that H-Plate needs to be updated or printed in harder material than PLA due to its left to right flex, affecting the car direction.

-Best experience with use of Optional Carbon Fiber H-plate which will soon be available at: https://shop.alza-racing.com/en/29-simple28
+# Best experience with use of Optional Carbon Fiber:
+https://shop.alza-racing.com/en/29-simple28

-3D printing settings
+# 3D printing settings

 Parts should be printed with 0.2mm layer height.
 PLA is the material of choice, minimum 3 walls, chassis and flat parts with 100% infill.